rohanburger/digital_portfolio_18-10-2025/README.md

 ## Interview Skills
 ### Evidence
- -  For the Interview Skills we where tasked with reading through documetation provided to us.
+ -  For the Interview Skills we where tasked with reading through documentation provided to us.
 After reading through the documentation we where required to write a quiz surrounding the documentation.
  - <img width="1818" height="586" alt="image" src="https://github.com/user-attachments/assets/20b25a9c-02a7-4ab2-abf9-17829aed212e" />